bartender-mu/shellbeats/README.md

 - [ ] Shuffle mode for playlists

 - [ ] Maybe some kind of queue system separate from playlists

+- [ ] Creating a playlist while adding a song directly from search doesn’t fetch the number of items in each playlist.

 ## License